HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: Introduction

-An ideal burnout prediction framework should be end-to-end and able to efficiently learn deep representations of workload dynamics directly from raw activity logs.
-This enables the potential for real-time phenotyping of burnout that is of high clinical value in facilitating early intervention and mitigation for the affected clinician.
+An ideal burnout prediction framework should be end-to-end, i.e., able to efficiently learn deep representations of physician behavior directly from raw activity logs.
+This enables the potential for real-time phenotyping of burnout that is of high clinical value in facilitating early intervention and mitigation for the affected physician.
 There are two major challenges in building such a framework.
-The \textit{first challenge} is to extract useful knowledge from unstructured raw log files, which track over 1,900 types of EHR-based actions (activities associated with reports, note review, laboratory tests, creating and managing orders, and documenting patient care activities).
-A predictive framework must be able to encode both these activities and associated timestamps and capture the underlying dynamics and temporality that build up the high-level workload representations.
-In other words, an effective data encoding mechanism tailored for activity logs is a key for any deep sequence model.
+The \textit{first challenge} is to extract useful knowledge from unstructured raw log files, which track over 1,900 types of EHR-based actions (activities associated with viewing reports, notes, laboratory tests, managing orders, and documenting patient care activities).
+A predictive framework must be able to encode both these activities and associated timestamps and capture the underlying dynamics and temporality, which builds up to high-level representations.
+In other words, an effective data encoding mechanism tailored for activity logs is key for any deep sequence model.

-The \textit{second challenge} for training a deep predictive model is the large scale of activity logs (i.e., long data sequences) and however limited number of eligible surveys (i.e., limited labels).
-In order to measure workload and predict burnout at a per-month basis, the sequence model must be able to efficiently process sequences with large-scale and highly variant length from a few hundred to over 90,000 events.
+The \textit{second challenge} for training a deep predictive model for burnout is the large scale of activity logs (i.e., long data sequences) and limited number of labels (i.e., relatively few burnout survey responses).
+In order to measure physician behavior and predict burnout at a per-month basis, the sequence model must be able to efficiently process sequences with large-scale and highly variant length from a few hundred to over 90,000 events.
 On the other hand, due to the high cost and uncertainty of survey collection, only half of the activity logs recorded are labeled with burnout outcomes.
-These require the sequence model to have a long-term memory (i.e., wide range of receptive field \cite{bai2018empirical}) but meanwhile relatively small model complexity (i.e., number of parameters) to prevent overfitting.
+These require the sequence model to have not only a long-term memory (i.e., wide range of receptive field \cite{bai2018empirical}) but also a relatively small model complexity (i.e., number of parameters) to prevent overfitting.
 However, many popular sequence models based on recurrent neural networks (RNN) or 1D Transformer \cite{zhou2021informer,beltagy2020longformer} are not suitable for raw activity logs of this large scale due to high time or memory cost.